 But we packed up a U-Haul and headed south full of excitement for what the next adventure held for us.

-The thing was, it was a huge move with two little ones, and it meant leaving the community I had been building full of wonderful people from the church we were attending and other mommas.
-I had been attending a moms and tots group that was feeding my soul in almost every way, and other mom friends that I connected within a playgroup.
+The thing was, it was a huge move with two little ones.
+It meant leaving the community I had been building full of wonderful people from the church we were attending and other mommas.
+I had been attending a moms and tots group.
+It was feeding my soul in almost every way, and other mom friends that I connected within a playgroup.

 It also meant moving away from my parents who were conveniently only 2 hours away and willing to come and help when I needed it.
 Needless to say, I was not interested in making a move at that time.
 But interviews were done, a job was accepted, and boxes were appearing.